tomasdembelli/the-go-programming-language/README.md

 When designing an interface ask only for what you need. `Small interfaces` are easier to `satisfy`.

-## Goroutines an Channels
+## Goroutines and Channels

 Go supports 2 types of concurrency:
 1. Communicating sequential processes (CSP),
 2. Shared memory multithreading.

-The difference between OS threads an goroutines is quantitative, not qualitative.
+The difference between OS threads and goroutines is quantitative, not qualitative.

 `Main goroutine` calls the `main function`.